rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ----------------------------------------------------------------

-### Two options I always use in Files
+### Options I always use in Files

 If you click on the hamburger menu, or press `ctrl+,` you will see `Preferences`.

-Two options are available that I always enable:
+The General options that I always enable:

 - Sort Folders Before Files
 - Expandable Folders in List View